 Is there a special application form for the Early Career Return Grant proposals?

-No, the application form and guidelines for the standard research grants apply.
-Principal Investigators applying for an Early Career Return Grant must however indicate on Form B, part 1 that their proposal is an application for an Early Career Return Grant.
+No, the submission procedure and guidelines for the standard research grants apply.
+Principal Investigators applying for an Early Career Return Grant must however indicate on “Type of grant” (drop down menu) under Section 2 “Type” on the online portal, that their proposal is an application for an Early Career Return Grant.

 How many Principal Investigators can be indicated in the application?
 Is it possible to indicate a co-Principal Investigator?

 Only one Principal Investigator must be indicated: he/she will be the scientist responsible for the coordination of the research project and submission of the required documents.
 In case of award funds will be awarded to his/her Institution.
-A co-Principal Investigator may be indicated but the official reference person and responsible for all technical and administrative aspects of the grant will be the Principal Investigator.
+A co-Principal Investigator can be indicated in the section “Feasibility”.
+Applications from two (or more) research groups can be sent with the proviso that each group submit an individual application requesting funds for his/her lab only.
+Each application, endorsed by the relevant Liaison Officer, will be evaluated and considered for an award, separately.

 How do I get a copy of the application?